Totteperera/totteperera.se/content/assets/cv.md

 * Become more efficient in my communication.

 #### Long term
-* Run my own business.
+* Grow my own business.

 # Other
 ---